mercadopago/devsite-docs/guides/plugins/official/magento-two.en.md

 ## Credit Card----[mlb]----, Pix------------ and Ticket Configuration (Custom Checkout)

-Here is how to set up the module to accept Credit Car ----[mlb]----, Pix------------ and Boleto payments in Custom Checkout (Transparent).
+Here is how to set up the module to accept Credit Card ----[mlb]----, Pix------------ and Boleto payments in Custom Checkout (Transparent).

 1) Go to **Stores > Configuration > Sales > Payment Methods**.